 Yes!
-As of January 2015, we happily accept all major credit cards.
-Please note that there is a 2.75% fee in addition to your registration cost.
+We happily accept all major credit cards.
+Please note that there is a 2.99% fee in addition to your registration cost.
+With a minimum fee of $2.50 minimum fee.
 These fees go directly to our third party processor and are not retained by the Town.
 Please be aware that these convenience fees cannot be refunded.

 Yes, we usually hold them on the last Saturday of either March, April, or May.
 Look for advertising in the local newspapers and on the website.